NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 Let's do something with this programatically.

-Open the Thonny editor, and in the upper pane enter the following Python:
+Open the Thonny editor – there's a terrible `Th` icon in the top menu bar – and make yourself a new file in the `student_work` directory.
+In the upper pane enter the following Python:

 ```python
 import requests